YingcaiDong/OrderPage/README.md

 - when input changes, the summary value will change accordingly.

 ### Please go to wwwroot folder to get the html page and loaded to browser.
+### Suggested: you may want to use vscode to open the project folder, and use extention: live server https://github.com/ritwickdey/vscode-live-server-plus-plus to open the html page.

 Below are some screenshots.